ericwj/PsSecDrv/README.md

   cd $WorkingDirectory
   ```
 * Copy `SECDRV.sys` in it.
 Match your operating system bitness.
-  If it's an old version and you're on 64-bit Windows, replace it with this one downloadable [here](https://github.com/ericwj/PsSecDrv/raw/master/tools/SECDRV/SECDRV.sys).
+  If it's an old version, replace it with this one downloadable [here](https://github.com/ericwj/PsSecDrv/raw/master/tools/SECDRV/SECDRV.sys).
 Its from September 2006.
   ```
   # Using curl (Windows 10 has it inbox)
   curl.exe -OL https://github.com/ericwj/PsSecDrv/raw/master/tools/SECDRV/SECDRV.sys